zmcj1/BoxheadConsoleGameEngine/README.md

 In These years I have studied Unity, UE4.
 I master C# and know well C/C++.
 I always come back to are C/C++, Windows Console.

 I spent a lot of time researching Windows Console, Win32API, C/C++, C#, 3D Math.
-I have checked a lot of ConsoleGameEngine repos in github.com.
+I have checked a lot of ConsoleGameEngine repos in github.
 I have also tried to write them myself, but after many times, I'm still not satisfied, I always want to do more!

 During this research I find the Windows console has great potential beyond your imagination!